 Outside of a few random ideas and looking up what might be involved in creating a blog, I did nothing.

-Because the negative fear train won.
+Because that negative fear train won.
 Yep!
 I let it win.
 Why did I let it win for so long?

 Well, one thing I have to point out is that in January 2016, (a little over a year after I felt the prompting to do this blog) I got some courage and wrote out a business plan.
 I had decided I was going to do this blog thing.
 For real.
 Do.
 It.